How is Physiotherapy beneficial for tension headaches?

 - Avoid sustained sitting postures

-- Adopt a correct sitting posture (see diagram below)
+- Adopt a correct sitting posture (particularly when working at a desk)

 - Have your eyes tested regularly